 5) You’d better get familiar with social media.

 I had never used Twitter before I started M$M (I honestly hated it and only used Facebook).
-Now, I have a little over ten thousand Twitter followers and hate Facebook.
+Now, I have a little over ten thousand Twitter followers.
 Weird, right?
 You’ll find that you gravitate towards a niche with this stuff.
 The great thing about harnessing social media early on is that you can supplement your organic traffic with your social media traffic.

 The big deal with social media is that you have to be super responsive and active.
 I pretty regularly wake up in the middle of the night and check Twitter to make sure that I haven’t ignored anyone by accident.
 I also check it when I wake up, and constantly throughout the day.
 Actually, I’m realizing that I might have a problem as I type this.